Daemon18/DevSecOps/README.md

 docker rmi -f netflix
 It will show an error cause you need API key

-Step 4: Get the API Key:
+Step 3: Get the API Key:

  Open a web browser and navigate to TMDB (The Movie Database) website.
  Click on "Login" and create an account.
  Once logged in, go to your profile and select "Settings."
  Click on "API" from the left-side panel.
  Create a new API key by clicking "Create" and accepting the terms and conditions.
  Provide the required basic details and click "Submit."
  You will receive your TMDB API key.
  Now recreate the Docker image with your api key:

 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .

+############################

 Phase 2: Security

  Install SonarQube and Trivy:

  Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities.

 sonarqube

  docker run -d --name sonar -p 9000:9000 sonarqube:lts-community To access:

  publicIP:9000 (by default username & password is admin)

 To install Trivy:

-sudo apt-get install wget apt-transport-https gnupg lsb-release wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key | sudo apt-key add - echo deb https://aquasecurity.github.io/trivy-repo/deb $(lsb_release -sc) main | sudo tee -a /etc/apt/sources.list.d/trivy.list sudo apt-get update sudo apt-get install trivy
+sudo apt-get install wget apt-transport-https gnupg lsb-release wget -qO - https://aquasecurity.github.io/trivy-repo/deb/public.key |  sudo apt-key add - echo deb https://aquasecurity.github.io/trivy-repo/deb $(lsb_release - sc) main | sudo tee -a /etc/apt/sources.list.d/trivy.list
+sudo apt-get update
+sudo apt-get install trivy
 to scan image using trivy